conventional-changelog/commitlint/README.md

 ## Config

-* Configuration is picked up from `.commitlint` files
+* Configuration is picked up from `commitlint.config.js` files
 * Packages: [cli](./@commitlint/cli), [core](./@commitlint/core)
 * See [Rules](./docs/rules) for a complete list of possible rules
 * An example configurations can be found at [@commitlint/config-angular](./@commitlint/config-angular/index.js)